Aura · Momentum-aware flight intelligence

 From state to signal.

 Aura turns raw motion into an actionable signal.
-It reads the aircraft’s current state, projects the near-future motion envelope, and surfaces a guidance layer before shrinking margin becomes obvious.
+It reads the aircraft’s current state, projects the near-future motion envelope, and surfaces guidance before shrinking margin becomes obvious.

 Current state